wellplayed/adcl/README.md

  - Teams may have up to 2 substitute players

 ###Roster Changes
+ - Teams may make up to 2 roster changes per week
- - Teams may make up to 1 roster change throughout the event
+ - Teams may make a maxium of 4 roster changes through the entire event
  - Roster changes require a 1 week notice to tournament officials before the new player is eligible to play

 ##Game Rules